farkmarnum/check-laundry/README.md

 We can use S3 as database.
   - storage & transfer costs = < $1 per month.

-Total cost: ~$2 per month (potentially more if data packets from the Pi are larger)
+Total cost: $1-2 per month

 🎉 🎉 🎉